exogen/turbo-colormap/README.md

 `interpolateNormalizedToTurbo` function, which creates a new array each time since it interpolates between Turbo colors.

-It is important you don’t mutate the returns RGB values without copying them into your own array first.
+It is important you don’t mutate the returned RGB values without copying them into your own array first.

 When snapping colors to the Turbo colormap, a kd-tree is used to perform